jfgid/TagSystem/README.md

 }
 ```
 Actually the elements composing the range are generated only when iterating on it and the computation is stopped when the length of the generated word is equal to 0 (assuming that there is a length method on the objects into the range).
-Todo : could be improved by using a specific sentinel in the range definition.
+Todo : see if it could be improved by using a specific sentinel in the range definition.

 The great benefit of ranges is that several transformations can be chained using the pipe syntax that overloads the | operator as in this example :
 ```